LTLA/BiocWorkflow2015/converted/workflow.md

 Results can be saved to file prior to further manipulation.
 One approach is to store all statistics in the metadata of a `GRanges` object.
 This is useful as it keeps the statistics and coordinates together for each cluster, avoiding problems with synchronization in downstream steps.
-The midpoint and log-fold change of the best window is also stored.
+The midpoint and log-fold change of the best window are also stored.

 ```r